macnick/RPG-game/README.md

 [Up](#Table-of-Contents)

 ### Story
 You are the leader of a small team of warriors.
 You got a message that your town is in danger from the horde of Orcs.
 You have to be there in 2 days.
-But the safest road takes 7 days.
+If you take the safe road you will there in 7 days.
+That is too long and your town will be lost.
 The only chance to make it on time is to pass through the dangerous **Dark Forest**.
 It will be difficult but you and your brave warriors might have a chance.
 [Up](#Table-of-Contents)

 ### How to Play